 Ferrari started developing a new racing car using the 250 LM as its base to fight the very tough competition.
 The first models were 275 P2 and 330 P2 which featured new lightweight chassis and bigger engines.
 However, despite good performances, these models weren’t so successful and Ferrari introduced the 330 P3 with a gorgeous new body and improved dynamics.

-Beautiful and very fast – Ferrari P3
+Beautiful and extremely fast – Ferrari P3

 The 330 P3 was, and still is, one of the most beautiful racing cars in the world; a big achievement considering the fact that it was released in a period when all cars had amazing visual designs.
 With its 4-litre V12 engine, over 450bhp power and only 790 kilograms in weight, the P3 was a red racing beast.
 However, the competition was still better and Ferrari just needed something extra in order to beat Ford and Porsche.
 So, in 1967, Ferrari presented a new model, the P4.
 The car was an updated 330 P3 and was made in just 4 prototypes.
 The difference between P3 and P4 was the fuel injection and some changes in the bodywork and aerodynamics.

 Revenge for 330 P4 at last at Daytona 1968